Split System Air Conditioning

 Split system air conditioning is quiet, compact and extremely cost-efficient.

-As the name implies, split system air conditioning are literally units split into two separate sections.
+As the name implies, split system air conditioning systems comprise of two separate sections.

 Simply put, the indoor unit blows cool air into the room, while the outdoor unit dissipates the heat from the cooled room.